Wall of Tears (Galápagos Islands)

-The Wall of Tears (Spanish: El Muro de las Lágrimas) is a historical site 5 km west of Puerto Villamil on Isabela Island in the Galapagos Islands, Ecuador.
-It was constructed between 1945 and 1959 by prisoners in the penal colony on the island, which had been established by President José María Velasco Ibarra in 1944, using infrastructure left by the US military after World War II.
+The Wall of Tears (El Muro de las Lágrimas) is a historical site 5 km west of Puerto Villamil on Isabela Island in the Galapagos Islands, Ecuador.
+It is one of the few remaining vestiges of the penal colony that existed on Isabela Island between 1946 and 1959.
+Since then, it has become a local landmark and sightseeing destination for tourists.